Tottenham Hotspur F.C. supporters: Demographics

 The growth of fans worldwide is driven to some extent by the ubiquity of Premier League matches broadcast around the world, but some overseas fans also travel to London to attend Tottenham matches, with 40,000 having visited White Hart Lane in 2014.
 Interest in the club in other countries may also be driven by the players, for example, it was claimed in 2022 that there were 12 million Spurs fans in South Korea as a result of South Korean winger Son Heung-min playing for the club.
-Support in Australia also increased following the appointment of Australian Ange Postecoglou as manager, the first Australian to become a Premier League manager, and Tottenham have become one of the most popular clubs Premier League clubs in Australia.
+Support in Australia also increased following the appointment of Australian Ange Postecoglou as manager, the first Australian to become a Premier League manager and Tottenham have become one of the most popular Premier League clubs in Australia.
 Tottenham matches in Australia have drawn large crowds.

 Historically, the club had a significant Jewish following from the Jewish communities in North and East London that sprung up in the late 19th and early 20th century.
 It was once claimed that all Jews who attended football matches in the 1920s were Spurs supporters, and it was also estimated that 10,000 Spurs supporters, around a third of those who attended a Tottenham match in 1935, were Jewish.
 The decision in 1935 to hold a friendly match between Nazi Germany and England at White Hart Lane therefore led to protests from the Jewish communities.
 Jewish involvement extends to the boardroom; former chairman Fred Bearman first joined the Tottenham board in 1909, and the three chairmen of the club since 1984 had all been Jewish businessmen with prior history of supporting the club.
 The club, however, no longer has a greater Jewish contingent among its fans than other major London clubs; for example Arsenal, whose Jewish support started in the 1930s, is believed to have similar level of Jewish supporters.
 Although around 10-11% of season ticket holders and other selected fans who responded to surveys on the Jewish-related issue of "Yid" in 2014 and 2019 identified themselves as Jewish, it is estimated that Jewish supporters form at most 5% of its regular fanbase.